 Aluminum has a tensile strength of 276 MPa and a density of 2.81gcm-3.
 Aluminum is, therefore, lighter than steel.

 Stainless steel has a tensile strength of 505 MPa and a density of 8 gcm-3.
-Steel is, therefore, stronger than aluminum.
+Stainless steel is, therefore, stronger than aluminum.

 Aluminum conducts electricity well.